rmccrear/level-4-course-content/README.md

 - Overview of Express.js and its benefits
 - Setting up an Express project
 - Basic routing in Express
+- Introduction to Nodemon for auto-restarting the server

+### Day 2: Handling Requests and Responses

+- Parsing incoming request bodies
+- Sending responses
+- Working with query parameters and URL parameters
+- Introduction to Thunder Client or Postman for testing APIs

-### Day 2: Middleware in Express
+### Day 3: Middleware in Express

 - Understanding middleware
 - Creating and using custom middleware
 - Using third-party middleware

-### Day 3: Handling Requests and Responses

-- Parsing incoming request bodies
-- Sending responses
-- Working with query parameters and URL parameters

 ### Day 4: Express Router and Modularizing Routes